Tony Ferguson: Personal life

 Ferguson has two sons with his wife, Cristina Ferguson.
-In March 2019, Cristina filed a restraining order against Tony, alleging uncharacteristic behavior such as severe paranoia, not sleeping for days, tearing apart their home fireplace, and believing that a tracking chip was inserted into his leg during reconstructive knee surgery.
-She did not allege physical abuse, and filed the restraining order as a precautionary measure to get him help for his mental state.
-By April 2019, she had dropped the order, and he began to resume MMA.
+In March 2019, Cristina filed a temporary restraining order against Tony in Orange County, California, alleging uncharacteristic behavior including severe paranoia, prolonged sleep deprivation, destruction of their home fireplace, and beliefs that a tracking chip had been inserted into his leg during reconstructive knee surgery.
+According to court filings reported by multiple media outlets, she also stated that Ferguson had taken their son from the family home for several days without her consent, and that police had been called to their residence on multiple occasions over the preceding months.

+She did not allege physical abuse, and later stated that the filing was intended as a precautionary measure to encourage him to seek help for his mental state.
+By April 2019, she had withdrawn the request, and the restraining order expired without any criminal charges being filed.
+He then began to resume MMA.

 In the early hours of May 7, 2023, Ferguson was arrested in Hollywood, California and charged with driving under the influence after allegedly crashing his pickup truck into two other vehicles outside of a nightclub, causing his truck to roll over in the process.
 He was taken into custody and booked into the LAPD Hollywood police station where his bail was set at $30,000.
 He was later released from custody on a personal recognizance bond.